-Telemetry and disturbance monitoring when required, will be provided at the Applicant's expense.
+When required, telemetry, disturbance monitoring, and power quality monitoring will be provided at the Applicant's expense.
 In addition to other telemetry costs, a one-time charge will be assessed to the Applicant for equipment and software installed at the Consumers Energy System Control Center to process the data signals.